Immediate-Mode-UI/Nuklear/Readme.md

 #include "nuklear.h"
 ```
 3. Take a look at one of the [backend](https://github.com/Immediate-Mode-UI/Nuklear/tree/master/demo) examples to see how you can plug Nuklear in your backend of choice.
 See [Getting Started]() for in depth steps and examples on setting up Nuklear with a rendering backing.
+4. You're ready to create a UI with Nuklear.
+Check the [wiki](https://github.com/Immediate-Mode-UI/Nuklear/wiki) for examples and documentation on components, layouts and more.

 This library is self-contained in one single header file and can be used either